codingpa-ws/foxbox/README.md

 ## Features

-While interop is really cool, I’m not planning to make foxbox compataible with
+While interop is really cool, I’m not planning to make foxbox compatible with the OCI runtime spec, though it might be a fun challenge later on.

 - [x] Create and delete foxboxes from rootfs tarballs
 - [x] List all foxboxes